The Definitive Book

 SECRET CIA files of P2V Neptune operations will remain closed

-until the year 2022 when they are expected to be released to the public.
+the year 2022 when they are expected to be released to the public.